sizespectrum/mizer/README.md

 [![Coverage
 status](https://codecov.io/gh/sizespectrum/mizer/branch/master/graph/badge.svg)](https://codecov.io/github/sizespectrum/mizer?branch=master)

-Mizer is an R package to run multi-species size-spectrum models of fish communities.
+Mizer is an R package to run [dynamic multi-species size-spectrum models](#dynamic-multi-species-size-spectrum-models) of fish communities.
 The package has been developed to model marine ecosystems that are subject to fishing.
 However, it may also be appropriate for other ecosystems.